 E) Independent online courses for PhDs:

-4-week Intensive Online Career Development Course for Researchers in Transition to Industry by Welcome Solutions (Coach: Natalia Bielczyk, PhD): Intensive course focused on combining the knowledge about yourself with the knowledge about the job market, and learning effective strategies for networking and landing contracts.
+Intensive Online Career Transition Workshop by Ontology of Value (Coach: Natalia Bielczyk, PhD) Intensive course focused on combining knowledge about yourself with knowledge about the job market and learning effective strategies for networking and landing contracts.

 Personal Branding Program and Interview Training Program by Talent Interlock: career orientation courses for international talent graduating from universities in Belgium.

 Bielczyk, N. (2020, August 28th).
 All The Online Resources To Successfully Transition To Industry As a PhD.
 Retrieved from https://nataliabielczyk.com/all-the-online-resources-for-phds-in-transition-to-industry/